placesDAO/places-contracts/README.md

 | PlacesDescriptor | [0x7C4fAd970E51fBE5CFCa2097C3AA559e3E0aEAf8](https://etherscan.io/address/0x7C4fAd970E51fBE5CFCa2097C3AA559e3E0aEAf8) |
 | PlacesProvider | [0x5219C11e18934AADB4DDa41E3485bD79DAE08F10](https://etherscan.io/address/0x5219C11e18934AADB4DDa41E3485bD79DAE08F10#code) |

-# 💡 Ideas

-We're excited for you to use places!
-The PlacesDAO itself is interested in funding…

-- An API for searching and discovering Places
-- A tool or marketplace for trading Places, especially as the project grows to many neighborhoods and communities
-- PFP + Places remixes
-- Systems that provide verifiable proof-of-location, proof-of-sale, or proof-of-attendance at Places
-- Systems for routing and waypoint navigation
-- Augmented reality experiences at Places
-- List-building dapp for guides and tours
-- Derivative place tokens that can be minted and claimed by verified IRL place owners
-- Generative geographic visualizations

 # 🚶‍♀️ Walkthrough

-The core `Places.sol` contract is immutable and can not be modified in order to maintain it's address.
-It communicates with `PlacesDescriptor` and `PlacesProvider` contracts.
+The core `Places.sol` contract is immutable and can not be modified.
+It communicates with the `PlacesDescriptor` and `PlacesProvider` contracts.
 The `PlacesDescriptor` generates the svg on chain for the ERC-721 tokenURI – no images, tiles, or third party sources in the loop.
 The `PlacesProvider` contract maintains a network of "drop" contracts that share on chain information about places and communicate that back.

 What's unique about the Places project is that all information is stored on chain.
 This means all place data is in SSTORE and provided on-demand.
 Here is a breakdown of that data and what it means.